didacfontanet/entra-id-iam-lab/lab-06-access-packages/readme.md

 ## Objective

 Configure an end-to-end entitlement management workflow using Microsoft Entra ID Access Packages.
-Demonstrate how users can self-request access to resources through a governed catalog, with mandatory approval, automatic provisioning, and time-bound expiration — eliminating manual IT intervention.
+Show how users can request access to resources themselves through a governed catalog, with approval, automatic provisioning, and time-bound expiration, so IT doesn't have to grant every permission by hand.

-**Zero Trust principle applied:** Verify explicitly + Least privilege access — users receive only the access they request, only for the time they need it, through a documented and auditable approval chain.
+**Zero Trust principle applied:** Verify explicitly + Least privilege access.
+Users get only the access they ask for, only for the time they need it, through an approval chain that leaves a record.

 ---